stereopickle/DS_movie_EDA/README.md

 		1. **Establishing a sub-brand that matches the existing brand**:
 		> "Microsoft doesn't just make movies.
 It makes good movies."
 		2. **Establishing a long term plan**:
-		Developing a steady long term plan to maximize profit while putting our name out there.
+		Developing a sustainable plan with maximized profit

 2. Understanding the current market
 	- What types of movies have yielded highest revenue?